 Battery hold-downs keep the battery in place and prevent it from tipping over, sliding around, and otherwise moving out of position.
 A loose battery will, in the best case scenario, have its life shortened by colliding with objects under the hood.
 Loose batteries may allow the positive terminal to come in contact with body ground and short out.

 Battery terminals are typically just lead posts, and the wires connecting to them need a clamp in order to maintain a reliable connection.
+The clamps attach in two ways; permanently to the battery cable and to the battery post in a removable manner for service.

 Battery cables are thick wires (usually 0 to 4 AWG) that lead to main components, such as the alternator or starter.
+They are typically coated in thick insulation so mild wear and tear won't allow material to contact the wire and cause a short.

 Battery Maintenance: Mechanical Basics